-- 6.49.1 When the Liquidator has realised all the Company's assets or so much of them as can, in his opinion, be realised without needlessly protracting the Liquidation, he shall give notice either: - (a) of his intention to declare a final dividend; or - (b) that no dividend, or further dividend, will be declared. - 6.49.2 The notice shall contain details in accordance with Regulation 6.46.3 and shall require claims against the assets to be established by a date specified in the notice. - 6.49.3 After that date, the Liquidator shall - (a) defray any outstanding expenses of the winding up out of the assets; and - (b) if he intends to declare a final dividend, declare and distribute that dividend without regard to the claim of any person in respect of a Debt not already Proved. - 6.49.4 The Court may, on the application of any person, postpone the date specified in the notice. - 6.49.5 No final distribution shall be made until all Excluded Property has been divested by the Company.
+- 6.49.1 When the Liquidator has realised all the Company's assets or so much of them as can, in his opinion, be realised without needlessly protracting the Liquidation, he shall give notice either: - (a) of his intention to declare a final dividend; or - (b) that no dividend, or further dividend, will be declared. - 6.49.2 The notice shall contain all such particulars as are required by Annex 3 of the Regulations and shall require claims against the assets to be established by a date specified in the notice. - 6.49.3 After that date, the Liquidator shall: - (a) defray any outstanding expenses of the winding up out of the assets; and

+- (b) if he intends to declare a final dividend, declare and distribute that dividend without regard to the claim of any person in respect of a Debt not already Proved. - 6.49.4 The Court may, on the application of any person, postpone the date specified in the notice. - 6.49.5 No final distribution shall be made until all Excluded Property has been divested by the Company.